HoRam-IR/Clinic-Management/README.md

 # Clinic-Management-App
-This project is prepared and written in C ++ language for Hamadan University of Technology
+This project has been prepared and written in C ++ language for Hamadan University of Technology